developmentseed/landsat-util/README.rst

 Landsat-util is a command line utility that makes it easy to search, download, and process Landsat imagery.

-This tool uses Development Seed's `API for Landsat Metdata <https://github.com/developmentseed/landsat-api>`_.
+This tool uses Development Seed's `API for Landsat Metadata <https://github.com/developmentseed/landsat-api>`_.

 This API is accessible here: http://api.developmentseed.com:8000/landsat